jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 IA is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
 The goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).

-History: ... in libraries, from antiquity; in companies, very marginally from the 1980s and increasingly after the emergence of the web in the 1990s.

-## What is taxonomy/KOS?
+## What is taxonomy and vocabulary control?

 Per Hedden, taxonomy --- the law or science (nomos) of order (taxis) --- has both general and specific meanings.
-In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS); however, a taxonomy is also a specific kind of KOS with a hierarchical structure.
-KOS are used to ...
+In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS).
+It has roots in biological taxonomies and library catalogs (which have existed since antiquity --- as scrolls!).
+Companies began to use taxonomies for corporate knowledge assets management very marginally in the 1980s, then increasingly in the 1990s as web technologies spread.
+Beyond this general sense, a taxonomy is also a specific kind of KOS with a hierarchical structure:

 <img src="../ILLOS/KSOs.png" width="550px">

-## What is a controlled vocabulary?

-In addition, taxonomies/KOSs are very nearly synonymous with controlled vocabularies.
+Controlled vocabularies are very nearly synonymous with taxonomies/KOSs.
 CVs stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms).
+Versus natural languages, CVs:

+- Clearly define the SCOPE of terms;
+- Provide some way of LINKING synonyms; and
+- DISTINGUISH between homographs.

+CVs consist of terms and relationships.
+Terms are chosen if warrant exists:

+- User warrant
+- Literary warrant
+- Organizational warrant

 CVs are associated with content objects in the following ways:

 - INDEXING:
     - vs KEYWORDS:
 - METADATA:
 - CATALOGING: describing

+Insofar as they overlap, KSOs have all the uses of CVs detailed above and may additionally serve as navigation structures.

 A controlled vocabulary (the product) or vocabulary control (the process) improves information retrieval by:

 - p.
 19 of ANSI/NISO Z39.19

+One hopes CVs are interoperable.

 ## What types of taxonomies/KOS exist?